-4.6.1.
-Apple Bowl Lights - to be scheduled to 11:00 p.m. only.

-Computer will be set to 11:15 p.m. in consideration of possible game/event delay and cleanup requirements.

-- 4.6.2.
-Scheduling of lights beyond 11:00 p.m. will be considered for events of a provincial or national calibre.
-Requests for lights beyond 11:00 p.m. must be made at least two (2) weeks in advance and be approved by the Sport & Event Development Manager. - 4.6.3.
-Extension of time beyond 11:00 p.m. will not be considered for : - late start of game(s) - slow play of game(s) - consumption of alcohol after play or special event has ended for the day - rain delay of game(s)
+- 4.6.1.
+Apple Bowl Lights Activities to be scheduled to 11:00 p.m. only. - Computer will be set to 11:15 p.m. in consideration of possible game/event delay and clean up requirements. - 4.6.2.
+Scheduling of lights beyond 11:00 p.m. will be considered for special events or tournament.
+Requests for lights beyond 11:00 p.m. must be made at least two (2) weeks in advance and be approved by the Sport & Event Services Manager.

+OUTDOOR EVENTS

-The General Terms & Conditions for the Rental of City of Kelowna Facilities on pages 4-14 apply to this section.
+The General Terms & Conditions for the Rental of City of Kelowna Facilities on pages 8-11 apply to this section.
 Other specific conditions are as outlined below.